JD544/React-domain-search/README.md

 We can set a list of TLDS which can be used, also we can set the price for these individually

 <img alt="Domain TLD object" src="https://user-images.githubusercontent.com/63194009/139554950-cfc6a634-1059-41a3-b6d4-345af922314d.png" />

+# Configuration settings

+Pass parameters to the domain search engine to customize the experience

+## Properties

+ajax: Boolean - Defines if the search operations should happen as you type or when you click a button

+related: Boolean - Enables or Disables search suggestions